Junyu25/BIOE504-Final-Project/README.md

 For image analysis, a submodule ```nd2reader``` is used for loading ```.nd2``` files captured by microscopy from Nikon.
 It is easy to modify the code for analyzing the images in other format such as ```.tif```.

-For FISH probe design, we proved a prokka based script to extract the 16S and 23S sequence from WGS.
-We also proved a auto-submit script to calculated the Gibbs Free energy change during probe binding to corresponding rRNA on mathFISH.

-For simulation used in SEER-FISH, we used a ```MATLAB``` script to evaluate the F1 score when applying SEER-FISH with a specific set of rRNA probes based on the hybridization efficiency given by mathFISH.

-For analysis of the sequencing data, we used botiwe2 to align the sequencing data with the reference sequence and extract the OTU table.

-Thanks to @Junyu for his help on probe design.
-Thanks to @Yuxiang for his help on amplicon sequencing data analysis.

 ## Image Analysis